Last updated 5/12/2016

 seemingly random questions on every test.
 If you have the choice, doing it toward the end of third year makes the test far more reasonable.

 Medical students can become members of the AAFP for free and then use the AAFP question bank.
-I thought these questions were more resident-level than the real thing and didn’t care for them all that much.
+I thought these questions were more resident-level than the real thing and didn’t love them.
 You can slog through a ton of UW and that would work, but that’s a daunting task for a shorter rotation.
 To prepare via UW, you would ideally get through the OB, Peds, IM, and preventative sections.
 That’s a lot.
+Definitely hit up UVA’s free online mini-qbank, which has 125 high yield questions.

 In the end, family medicine is not a discrete field; it’s a combination of everything else: mostly medicine, a good helping of peds and ob/gyn, and even a bit of psych, surgery, and EM thrown in.
 My advice is to schedule it for later in the year, especially after medicine, which makes it much more manageable.
 Questions, questions, questions.